ZeroCool989/project-portfolio-2/README.md

 This is a implementation of the classic Rock, Paper, Scissors, Spock, Lizard game.

 **Game Rules**
 The game is an extension of the classic game of Rock, Paper, Scissors, with the addition of two more options: Spock and Lizard.
-The game is played between two players, in which each player simultaneously chooses one of the five possible options: rock, paper, scissors, Spock, or lizard.
+The game is played between the player and computer, in which  the player can choose one of the five possible options: rock, paper, scissors, Spock, or lizard.
 The winner is determined by the following rules:

 Rock crushes Scissors
 Scissors cuts Paper